amalacrino/dandelion_microbiome/shotgun/process_data.md

 ### Counts table

-Given that we wanted to test the effect of our treatments on the frequency of genes within the microbiome, we used Bowtie to map each sample to the contig map, generating a table with counts for each contig and sample.
+Given that we wanted to test the effect of our treatments on the frequency of genes within the microbiome, we used Bowtie to map each sample to the contig reference, generating a table with counts for each contig and sample.

 ```bash